 As Sir Piero brought the Prospect into the narrow way of the shortcut, Captain Percy could hear the cough and sputter of the Gnat’s diesel starting even above the significant rumble of the Prospect’s own engines.
 As Sir Piero began his careful navigation of the shortcut pass, Percy kept looking back to make sure the Grackle had not come into sight.
 Carbonous black soot shot up in a long stream from the Gnat as if the small boat were aflame.
 Shakes’ head disappeared for a few seconds from the sail as he went below to connect the diesel engine to the prop drive.
 A moment later he reappeared and put the engine in gear.
 The Gnat cruised quickly and noisily off up the channel.

 The Prospect moved into the small channel between the huts, backtracking the route it had come in by.
 Sir Piero had them moving faster this time though, kicking up enough wake to slosh up against the bottoms of the huts, but just short of driving water into the huts.
-That did not prevent residents from coming out and cursing their passing though.
+That did not prevent residents from coming out and cursing their passing.

 As before, they wound their way through the small homes.
 Sir Piero faced the bow and scanned the path in front of them with binoculars.
 Occasionally he cupped a hand around his mouth and yelled forward loudly in various local languages to try to get a local fisherman or kids rowing tiny coracles to make way for the Prospect to pass.
-He kept up a never ending stream of instructions to Hemi and Bastian below, making tiny corrections in their course to keep them in the center of the narrow passage.
+He kept up a never-ending stream of instructions to Hemi and Bastian below, making tiny corrections in their course to keep them in the center of the narrow passage.

-Percy rode her boat facing the stern, on the lookout for the thing she feared—the black shadow of the sub rising up somewhere back in their wake among the densely-clustered huts.
+Percy rode her boat facing the stern, on the lookout for the thing she feared—the black shadow of the sub rising up somewhere back in their wake, among the densely-clustered huts.

 She was just beginning to believe the Grackle may have gone for the bait and followed the Gnat when she heard a muffled thump and crunching wood coming from some distance behind.
 The sounds bounced over the thatched roofs of the huts.
 Through her binoculars she saw long boards, clumps of thatch, and huge splinters shooting up into the air.
 Every few seconds, another hollow thump and crunch, followed by more splintering wood.